hmxmilohax/rb3-pc/readme.md

 		* Auto will use default RPCS3 settings.
 		* It is suggested to use your graphics driver's settings or software like MSI Afterburner to cap your framerate instead.
 		* Adjusting the frame rate to be higher than 60 exponentially uses more resources, so this is not recommended for low end machines.
-		* Framerates higher than 60 can also cause the vocal pitch detection to behave incorrectly.
+		* Be aware that framerates higher than 60 may cause the vocal pitch detection to behave incorrectly.
 	* **Change "ZCULL Accuracy" to "Relaxed"** - Provides a slight performance improvement but may cause graphical anomalies in very rare situations.
 	* **Adjust "Resolution Scale"** to preference and to what your computer can handle.
 Lower for performance gains at a drastic cost in quality.
 Increase for sharper graphics at the cost of higher GPU requirements.
 This forces the game to run at this resolution.
 	* **Adjust "Output Scaling"** to preference and to what your computer can handle.
 This affects how the game is "blown up" in size when fitting to your monitor's native resolution.
 Helpful for those keeping Resolution Scale at 100% and playing on a monitor larger than 1280x720.